Top 11 U.S. Big Mountain Ski Resorts: Opinion From a Freestyle Skier

 Some of the big mountain terrain at Bridger Bowl.
 Photo: Bridger Bowl

 Bridger Bowl is one of a few ski resorts that made me say to myself, “Wow…I suck at skiing.”
 Everything about the upper mountain will make most skiers question their ability.
 Some notable zones I like include Mundy’s Bowl, Fingers, and Exit Chute.
-If you plan to make a trip to Bridger Bowl, make sure to bring avalanche gear as the upper ridge requires riders to carry it.
-Additionally, Bridger almost never has crowds.
+If you plan to travel to Bridger Bowl, bring avalanche gear, as the upper ridge requires riders to carry it.
+Additionally, Bridger rarely has crowds.
 I have never waited more than a few minutes to catch my next chair ride.
-Small lines make it impressive when you realize there is not a single high-speed life on the mountain.
+Small lines make it impressive when you realize the mountain has no high-speed lifts.
 That is part of what gives Bridger such a great atmosphere.
-People go there for great skiing and nothing else, and that is why I love Bridger Bowl.
+People go there for great skiing and nothing else, which is why I love Bridger Bowl.

 Kirkwood’s Ski Resort. photo: Kirkwood

 My hometown mountain.
-The Wood holds a very special place in my heart and part of me wanted to be selfish and put it as #1 while making this list.
-Kirkwood posts an impressive annual snowfall in America with some years seeing over 600 inches of fluffy goodness.
+The Wood holds a very special place in my heart, and part of me wanted to be selfish and put it as #1 while making this list.
+Kirkwood posts an impressive annual snowfall in America, and over 600 inches of fluffy goodness have been seen in some years.
 My favorite part about my home mountain is that cliffs and rock features change drastically over the season.
-On a good snow year, a lot of my favorite features might get completely buried.
+Many of my favorite features might get completely buried on a good snow year.
 The great thing is that depending on how deep the snowpack is, there is always something that has the perfect amount of snow to huck your meat off of.
-Some of my favorite zones include Norm’s Nose, The Sister Chutes, Devil’s Corral, and Chamoix.
-Kirkwood also has a long history of big mountain skiing that includes a Freeride World Tour Stop in 2013.
+My favorite zones include Norm’s Nose, The Sister Chutes, Devil’s Corral, and Chamoix.
+Kirkwood also has a long history of big mountain skiing, including a Freeride World Tour Stop in 2013.

 Palmyra Peak at Telluride Ski Resort

-A bet a lot of people will read this and think I am insane for even putting Telluride on this list.
+I bet a lot of people will read this and think I am insane for even putting Telluride on this list.
 For me, it is one of the best big mountain resorts in the United States.
 A lot of the mountain lacks cliffs, but a couple of chairs give access to vast expanses of pristine steeps, chutes, and cliffs.
 The hike up to Palmyra Peak gives riders a variety of options to choose from.
-Some of my favorite zones include Apex Chair, Gold Hill Chutes, Palmyra Peak, Bald Mountain, and Black Iron Bowl.
-For a lot of the big mountain terrain, you are required to do some sort of hiking, but that is why I think Telluride is a gem.
-Most of my favorite runs are sparsely ridden and you will find untouched powder days or weeks after major storms.
+My favorite zones include Apex Chair, Gold Hill Chutes, Palmyra Peak, Bald Mountain, and Black Iron Bowl.
+You must do some sort of hiking for many of the big mountain terrain, but that is why I think Telluride is a gem.
+Most of my favorite runs are sparsely ridden, and you will find untouched powder days or weeks after major storms.
 Also, ski patrol understands freeskiing culture.
-It is totally ok to build jumps around the resort as long as you are smart about it.
-I can still remember building a line off of Apex Chair when a ski patrol came up to my group and said, “That looks awesome!
-Keep at it boys cause I want to jump that!”.
-It builds an atmosphere where ski patrol and skiers respect each other and that is something that is not always a given these days.
-For me, Telluride firmly belongs in this list.
+Building jumps around the resort is okay as long as you are smart about it.
+I still remember building a line off of Apex Chair when a ski patrol approached my group and said, “That looks awesome!
+Keep at it, boys, ’cause I want to jump that!”.
+It builds an atmosphere where ski patrol and skiers respect each other, which is not always a given these days.
+For me, Telluride firmly belongs on this list.

-8. Crested Butte, CO (AKA The Crusty Butt)
+8. Crested Butte, Colorado (AKA The Crusty Butt)

 Silver Queen Express – Credit: Crested Butte Mountain Resort

 Crested Butte can be an unassuming mountain when you first pull into the parking lot.
-The first time that I skied the Crusty Butt I asked myself how my big mountain competition could be held here.
-To the defense of CB, I changed my mind almost as soon as I got to the upper mountain.
-My favorite areas of the mountain include Headwall, Teocalli Bowl, Staircase, and Tower 11 Chutes.
-All of these can be accessed from the only two lifts that I really ride at Crested Butte: High Lift and North Face Lift.
-These two surface lifts give access to a huge amount of steeps and cliffs.
-While I think that the lift layout is not great, the terrain makes up for the multiple lifts to get back.
+The first time that I skied the Crusty Butt, I asked myself how my big mountain competition could be held here.
+To the defense of CB, I changed my mind almost as soon as I reached the upper mountain.
+My favorite mountain areas include Headwall, Teocalli Bowl, Staircase, and Tower 11 Chutes.
+All of these can be accessed from the only two lifts that I ride at Crested Butte: High Lift and North Face Lift.
+These two surface lifts give access to many steeps and cliffs.
+While the lift layout is not great, the terrain makes up for the multiple lifts to get back.
 Additionally, most of the advanced terrain flows well with multiple hips to jump off of.
 For these reasons, I have put CB at #8 on my list.

 Big Sky Resort and Lone Mountain, MT. 📷: Dave Pecunies

-Unlike Crested Butte, it was obvious to me that Big Sky was a true big mountain resort.
-It is nearly impossible for your eyes to not fixate themselves on Lone Mountain.
+Unlike Crested Butte, it was obvious that Big Sky was a true big mountain resort.
+It is nearly impossible for your eyes not to fixate on Lone Mountain.
 Some notable zones include Lone Mountain, Big Couloir, Still Water Bowl, The Gullies, and Deepwater Bowl.
 All of this terrain comes off of Lone Mountain, but there is a lot of terrain up there.
 You can ski roughly 270 degrees off the summit, opening up a lot of extremely steep runs.

 Taos